How to Install OpenJDK 11 on Ubuntu 22.04 or 20.04

-The command will update the package lists and upgrade existing packages to their latest versions.
-It is important to note that this step may take some time, depending on the number of packages that need to be updated.
-Therefore, it is advised to wait until the process is completed before proceeding to the next step.
+The command updates the package lists and upgrades existing packages to their latest versions.
+Note that this step might take a while, depending on how many packages need updates.
+So, wait for the process to finish before moving to the next step.

 apt-cache search openjdk-11